HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - DAM - 30 %
 - Pages and Portlets - 30 %

-### Result Summary
+### Results summary

-- Following were stages in which the performance test has been conducted starting with config DX kube configuration on c5.4xlarge instance
+The following stages were conducted, starting with config DX kube configuration on a c5.4xlarge instance.

-#### Stage-1
+#### Stage 1

-- DX combined run executed with config deployments as mentioned in below helm values.
+- The DX combined run executed with config deployments as mentioned in the following Helm values.

-- For 1000 concurrent users tests are executed successfully with no erros.
+- For 1000 concurrent users, tests are executed successfully with no erros.

-- Errors were seen at 2000 users load.
-Total Error is around ~1%.
+- Errors occurred at a user load of 2000.
+Total error is around 1%.

-- Helm Values were modified for core, dam, persistenceNode and haproxy as below mentioned in table.
+- Helm values were modified for core, DAM, persistenceNode, and haproxy as seen in the following table.

-- With this set up we are able to run till 3000 concurrent users.
+- With this setup, the tests were able to run until 3000 concurrent users.

-##### stage-1 Helm Values of single node Configuration
+##### stage-1 Helm values of a single node configuration

                                         Requests                Limits
 | Component                  | No of pods | cpu(m)   | memory(Mi) | cpu(m)   | memory(Mi) |